openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/fast_fw_upgrade.rst

 ----------------------------------------------------

 For a detailed background on how the Fast Forward Upgrade (FFU) workflow was proposed please refer to the relevant spec_.

+..
+TODO(aschultz): update to deployment guide
-For a guide on running the FFU in your environment see the :ref:`ffu-docs`.
+..
+For a guide on running the FFU in
+.. your environment see the :ref:`ffu-docs`.

 This document will explore some of the technical details of the Newton to Queens FFU specifically.

 You might find it helpful to consult this high-level diagram as you